System Requirements for Virtual Server Agent with Nutanix AHV

-- For application consistent backups of user VMs, ensure that user VMs can access Nutanix Controller VMs using the CVM Virtual IP (port 2074).
+For application-consistent backups of user VMs, verify that user VMs can access Nutanix controller VMs using the CVM Virtual IP (port 2074).

-- Ensure that the CommServe computer, MediaAgents, and Virtual Server Agent can communicate with Nutanix AHV using Prism port 9440.
+Verify that the CommServe computer, the MediaAgents, and the Virtual Server Agent can communicate with Nutanix AHV using Prism port 9440.

 Guest Operating Systems

-Virtual machines being backed up can have any of the guest operating systems that are supported by the Nutanix AHV platform.
+The virtual machines that you want to back up can have any of the guest operating systems that are supported by the Nutanix AHV platform.